Cornelliana

 Cornelliana: Anything related to Cornell’s unique traditions, legends, and lore

-Courses of Study: A catalog of the courses taught at Cornell (now a website with search function for browsing the more than 4,000 choices available)
+Courses of Study: A catalog of the courses taught at Cornell (browse the Courses of Study website and explore the more than 4,000 choices available)

 Dragon Day: Annual celebration marking the end of winter, involving a giant dragon built by first-year architecture students that is paraded across campus and destroyed on the Arts Quad; extravagant costuming encouraged